 Preemption of Civil Service Rules.
 This Agreement supersedes all Civil Service Rules, including the provisions of WAC 251 and 357, not expressly incorporated by reference in this Agreement.

 Application of University Policies.
 This Agreement supersedes specific provisions of University policy with which it conflicts.
 Absent such a conflict, employees will be subject to all University policies.
 The University will provide the Union with notice and an opportunity to provide input into any proposed policy change during the term of this Agreement that affects employee working conditions.

+Individual departments will not develop guidelines that conflict with the Collective Bargaining Agreement.

 Entire Agreement.
 This Agreement constitutes the entire agreement between the parties, and it supersedes any prior written or oral agreements between the parties.
 Any past practice existing prior to July 1, 2005, whether written or oral, is null and void, unless specifically preserved in this Agreement.